p-chandler/restaurant-loyalty-app/docs/project-description.md

 ## Project Description

 The Restaurant Loyalty Application is a decentralized solution built on the Polkadot blockchain that revolutionizes traditional customer loyalty programs for restaurants.
 By leveraging blockchain technology, this application provides transparency, security, and interoperability that traditional loyalty systems lack.
+The application features a unique welcome NFT system that allows restaurants to offer exclusive merchandise to new customers, enhancing customer acquisition and engagement.

 ## Problem Statement